-Mini-course proposals will be reviewed by a faculty committee and instructors will be notified of award decisions for following year mini-courses in mid-May.
+Mini-course proposals will be reviewed by a curriculum committee and instructors will be notified of award decisions for following year Mini Courses in mid-May.

-Mini-courses are scheduled during the last three weeks of winter and spring quarters.
+Mini Courses are scheduled during the last three weeks of fall, winter and spring quarters.
 Summer course scheduling is more flexible.
 Courses can be one, two, or three weeks in duration.
-If you would like to propose a new or repeat mini-course, please use the guidelines and instructions below and complete the online proposal form (available late March).
+If you would like to propose a new or repeat Mini Course, please use the guidelines and instructions below and complete the online proposal form.
 You will receive an automated confirmation email when your submission is received.

 Classroom Scheduling FYIs

-Proposals must be submitted using the online form by 5:00pm on April 23.
-To begin your submission, please click here.
+Proposals must be submitted using the online form by the April deadline.